ByIvo/password-meter/README.md

 ```

 ## It is a maven project
-Just import as a new maven project in your favorite IDE
+Just import as a existing maven project in your favorite IDE

 ## The client
 The front-end files are coupled with back-end files; They're all cointaned in resources folder.